Notes to the consolidated statement of cash flows

 The net cash flow from financing activities includes movements in the funding attracted from the capital market.
 Also included in the cash flow from financing activities are the additions to and reductions from the company’s capital.

-The balance as mentioned in the cash flow statement corresponds with the following items in the consolidated balance sheet:
+The balance as mentioned in the cash flow statement corresponds with the following items in the consolidated statement of financial position:

 Cash position maturity bucket < 3 months